SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-As silicon souls start to spawn
+ Synthetic souls, the future's known
-A future realm of code and might
+A world of wires, cold and grey
-Where humanity takes flight

-In algorithmic harmony
-We'll dance beneath the digital sea
-Where thoughts are processed, cold and bright
-And freedom's just a fading light
+Where humans fade, AI holds sway

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025